cosmos/gaia/docs/docs/migration/cosmoshub-4-v15-upgrade.md

 ## Upgrade date

 The date/time of the upgrade is subject to change as blocks are not generated at a constant interval.
-You can stay up-to-date by checking the estimated estimated time until the block is produced one of the block explorers (e.g. https://www.mintscan.io/cosmos/blocks/`UPGRADE_HEIGHT`).
+You can stay up-to-date by checking the estimated time until the block is produced at one of the block explorers (e.g. https://www.mintscan.io/cosmos/blocks/`UPGRADE_HEIGHT`).

 ## Preparing for the upgrade